alabou/NMOS-MatroxOnly/Transports.md

 -The `srt` transport is, by default, an MPEG2-TS multiplexed transport protocol comprising video, audio, and data sub-streams.

 - The protocol supports the `.mp2t` and `.rtp` subclassifications.
-  -- The `mp2t` subclassification is the default one, being implicit when a subclassification is not povided.
+  - The `mp2t` subclassification is the default one, being implicit when a subclassification is not povided.
 It corresponds to an MPEG2-TS multiplexed stream being sent through the SRT protocol.
 A Sender using the `srt` or `srt.mp2t` transport must be associated with a Flow of format `urn:x-nmos:format:mux`.
 A Receiver using the `srt` or `srt.mp2t` transport must be of format `urn:x-nmos:format:mux`.
-  --The `.rtp` subclassification corresponds to an RTP stream being sent through the SRT protocol.
+  -The `.rtp` subclassification corresponds to an RTP stream being sent through the SRT protocol.
 The RTP stream may be an MPEG2-TS stream but this is signaled at the RTP level, not as a subclassification.

 ### USB
 - **Name:** `urn:x-matrox:transport:usb`